sngular/pact-annotation-processor/README.md

 ### Annotations

 We have developed 2 annotations to give support to your needs,

- - `@PactDslBodyBuilder` : To indicate which class you need to generate pact to
+- `@PactDslBodyBuilder` : To indicate which class you need to generate pact to.
- - `@Example`: To define constants values to set in your Pact Body
+- `@Example`: To define constants values to set in your Pact Body.

 and support 2 standard Java annotations for validation

- - `@Min`: From Jakarta or Javax (or other validation tools) to indicate the minimum value to be cover for this property
+- `@Min`: From Jakarta or Javax (or other validation tools) to indicate the minimum value to be cover for this property.
- - `@Max`: From Jakarta or Javax (or other validation tools) to indicate the maximum value to be cover for this property
+- `@Max`: From Jakarta or Javax (or other validation tools) to indicate the maximum value to be cover for this property.

 |            Annotation | Required | Level | Description                                                                                                                                 |
 |----------------------:|:--------:|:-----:|:--------------------------------------------------------------------------------------------------------------------------------------------|